 Visa Vietnam on arrival at the airport:

+Visa on arrival is available only for passport holders who cannot apply for E-Visa.
 You can get a visa for Vietnam upon arrival if you arrive in Vietnam by one of these 3 airports (Hanoi, Ho Chi Minh, Danang) through an invitation letter commonly called “approval letter”.

 Visa vietnam